actionhero/www.actionherojs.com/tutorials/typescript.md

 npm run dev
 ```

-Actionhero will create and install everything you need for a pleasant typescript experince, including a `tsconfig` file, node's `@types` and developemnt tools already linked into your `package.json`
+Actionhero will create and install everything you need for a pleasant typescript experience, including a `tsconfig` file, node's `@types` and development tools already linked into your `package.json`

 ---